All Products

 Note

 The data transmission service checks whether database or table aggregation exists only when a data migration or synchronization project is saved or started.
 The data transmission service does not block database or table aggregation that occurs during the running of a project.
-However, the mappings between databases or tables may fail to be correctly identified during reverse incremental synchronization, thereby compromising the data quality.
+However, the mappings between databases or tables may fail to be correctly identified during reverse incremental migration, thereby compromising the data quality.

 • At present, the data transmission service does not support the DDL statement CREATE DATABASE.
 If a new database created at the source meets the object matching rules, you must manually create a corresponding database at the destination to continue with the data synchronization of the new database.